-In August 2021, Authority staff implemented an online application and grant management platform, which will allow the Authority to track and manage all aspects of each grant, including receiving applications, reviewing and scoring applications, processing disbursement forms, and reviewing submitted supporting documentation and closeout forms, thus eliminating the reliance on hard copies.
-Emergency regulations were submitted to and approved by OAL in September 2021, allowing grant applicants the option to submit applications for the third funding round through the online grant management platform in addition to e-mail, mail, and hand delivery submissions.
-In November 2021, permanent regulations were submitted to OAL, and once approved, should any additional funding rounds open, all grant applications will be required to be submitted through the online grant management platform.
+In August 2021, Authority staff implemented an online application and grant management platform, which allows the Authority to receive, review, and score applications.
+Emergency regulations were approved by OAL in September 2021, allowing grant applicants the option to submit applications for the third funding round through the online grant management platform.
+Permanent regulations were approved by OAL on March 9, 2022, requiring all grant applications for future funding rounds to be submitted through the online application and grant management platform.